Admission requirements

 April 10 for non-EU students.

-May 31 for the EU, UK, Georgian, Turkish and Ukraine students.
+May 31 for the EU/EEA, Switzerland, Georgian, UK and Turkish students.

 The final decision about admittance will be announced at the latest on: